Planning and Development in Pickering

 Hello, My question centers around the extreme number of proposals and the doubling of Pickering's population in a very short period of time.
 I have lived in Pickering since 1997 and loved that it was a small bedroom community, one you could safely raise a family in.
 This proposed population explosion will ruin that dream for many residents.
 I chose to live in a neighbourhood, not in a downtown core.
 I have read through several of the questions on this site and there are many residents who feel the same that I do.
 The responses provided by the city do not really answer these concerns.
 Why does the city have to grow so rapidly, who is dictating that?
 Why does it seem that the only option for development is multiple high-rise buildings?
 One question/comment posted by a resident asks about holding a referendum for all residents to have the chance to chime in on all developments.
 I know for me, the only notice I have received regarding a development is the one coming to my back yard.
 I have not seen anything come from the city regarding the multitude of other proposals for Pickering (that will have an impact on me merely because I live in Pickering).
 Why is a referendum not an option?
 I am also very interested to know how the city is going to mitigate the need for more police, more firefighters, more schools, and most importantly more hospital beds.
 All these services will need to be doubled in the timeframe that the population doubles, or the residents will be in trouble.
 How about highway access to the 401?
 Brock and Whites are the only on/off access points, and they are currently very busy.
 If the population doubles so will the traffic.
 Thank you in advance

-Pattay27 asked almost 2 years ago
+Pattay27 asked over 2 years ago

 Why does the city have to grow so rapidly, who is dictating that?